ker0olos/might-cli/README.md

 [![](./screenshots/4.png)](https://github.com/ItsKerolos/might-cli/raw/master/screenshots/4.png)

-run `npx might -h` to see additional information.
+run `npx might -h` to see additional information, like how to run specific tests and skip the rest.

 ---